thibaultponcelet/ovh_savoni/README.md

     puts savoni.telephony_sms_user_credit_left

-This will send a SMS to two recipient using a sms user from OVH and display credit left before and after sending
+This will send a SMS to two recipient using a sms user from OVH and display credit left before and after sending and the ids of the sended SMS.